 In addition to state registries, the federal government is also tracking healthcare volunteers responding to COVID-19 through the Emergency System for Advance Registration of Volunteer Health Professionals (ESAR-VHP) and the U.S. Medical Reserve Corps.

 ProviderTrust Resources in Response to COVID-19

 We are grateful for each of you responding to this pandemic.
 It’s an honor to be your partner, your vendor, and your friend.
-We are here to help and are ready to serve.
 Here’s to navigating COVID-19 together and supporting each other along the way.